TeamHG-Memex/agnostic/tests/README.md

     nosetests --with-coverage --cover-package agnostic -v tests

 When you are done, you can exit from Docker by typing `Ctrl+C` in the shell from which you ran `docker run`.

+## Testing MySQL

+The MySQL integration tests support the following environment variables:

+* `MYSQL_USER` username to log in with; must be an "ALL PRIVILEGES" user (required)
+* `MYSQL_PASSWORD` password to log in with (required)
+* `MYSQL_HOST` hostname to connect to (default: "localhost")
+* `MYSQL_PORT` port number to connect to (default: the MySQL default port)
+* `MYSQL_TEST_DB` the name of the test database; this database will be dropped and recreated frequently while running tests, so make sure that it is not a production database (default: "testdb")

 ## Testing Postgres